WWE European Championship: History

 In 1997, the British Bulldog was crowned the first WWF European Champion by winning a tournament that was held over several shows in Germany, culminating in a finals victory over Owen Hart.
 Upon winning the title, Shawn Michaels became the first Grand Slam Champion in WWE.
-Michaels is the only wrestler to have held both the WWF World Heavyweight Championship and the European title at the same time.
+Michaels is the only wrestler to have held both the WWF Championship and the European title at the same time.

 After winning the European title, both D'Lo Brown and Al Snow were billed from different parts of Europe each week while champion.
 During Snow's reign, he and "Head" dressed up as various ethnic stereotypes corresponding to the European location they were billed from, though not always in a politically or geographically correct manner.
 The title was retired briefly in April 1999 by then-champion Shane McMahon, who wanted to retire as an "undefeated champion".
 McMahon reintroduced the championship two months later and gave it to Mideon, who saw the title belt in Shane's travel bag and asked if he could have it.

 Eurocontinental Champions and unification

 The term "Eurocontinental Champion" is a portmanteau of European and Intercontinental, used to describe wrestlers who held both titles simultaneously.
 Three wrestlers accomplished this feat.
 The first was D'Lo Brown, who defeated Mideon for the European title at Fully Loaded in 1999 and two nights later at a Monday Night Raw taping, defeated Jeff Jarrett to win the Intercontinental Championship.
 A month later, at SummerSlam, Jarrett defeated Brown to win both titles but awarded the European Championship to Mark Henry the following day.

 On the February 10, 2000 edition of SmackDown!, Kurt Angle defeated Val Venis for the European Championship.
 Seventeen days later, at No Way Out, Angle defeated Chris Jericho for the Intercontinental Championship and became the third Eurocontinental Champion.
 Angle held the titles until WrestleMania 2000, when he faced Jericho and Chris Benoit in a two-fall triple threat match for both titles.
 In a rarity, Angle lost both of his championships without being pinned or forced to submit; Benoit defeated Jericho in the first fall for the Intercontinental Championship and Jericho defeated Benoit in the second fall to take the European Championship.

 In May 2002, the WWF was renamed to WWE and the title was renamed accordingly, though the physical belt was not updated to reflect the name change.
-The title was then unified with the WWE Intercontinental Championship in a ladder match on the July 22, 2002 episode of Raw, when Intercontinental Champion Rob Van Dam defeated European Champion Jeff Hardy, with Hardy being recognized as the final European Champion.
+The title was then unified with the WWE Intercontinental Championship in a ladder match on the July 22, 2002 episode of Raw, when Intercontinental Champion Rob Van Dam defeated European Champion Jeff Hardy.